Our 7 Biggest Takeaways from Denver Digital Summit 2017

 - Find the people who linked to similar topics in the past.
 Reach out to them and share your article with them.

 Looking to pull in outside experts?
-Come explore our guide to evaluating SEO providers.
+Come explore our guide to vetting SEO providers.

 In the words of Michael Salamon from Lousy, the biggest mistake that most web designers make is assuming that their job is to make a pretty website.